Tr

 to learn more about it and to view the schedule.

 Choose from a wide selection of geostatistical modeling classes hosted in partnership with the Centre of Computational Geostatistics.
 Courses range from conventional estimation to advanced simulation, data spacing studies and more.
-Public courses included pre-course material, three hours of lectures, and post course material including data and complete solutions for each module completed in RMSP for reference and experimentation.
-Registration is now open for 2023 courses.
+Public virtual courses included pre-course material, three hours of lectures, and post course material including data and complete solutions for each module completed in RMSP for reference and experimentation.
+In-person workshops are also being held in Calgary, Alberta, Canada for 2024 on advanced topics and will run all day.
+Registration is now open for 2024 courses.

 Public Course Schedule